How difficult is it trekking to Annapurna base Camp

 You can trek to Annapurna Base Camp in January and February but it can be very cold higher up (-10C/-14F to – 15C/-5F) and it can dump snow on the trail at any time of year.
 If you are planning on trekking to Annapurna Base Camp in these months, you are definitely going to need more time for weather delays.
 Weather conditions can be more challenging in these winter months.

 When planning your trek into the Annapurna region you need to consider the months listed above.
-Do you want to be there when base camp is very busy and alive with climbers aiming for the summit?
-Do you want to have clearer sky’s for good photography?
+Do you want to be there when the base camp is very busy and alive with climbers aiming for the summit?
+Do you want to have a clearer sky for good photography?
 You need to consider this in your planning.

 In addition, many people know a few about Nepal but they know much about Mount Annapurna.
 And trekking in the Annapurna region is the dream for everyone.
 This trek starts from Pokhara – a gateway to the Annapurna region.
 You can reach Pokhara city either by bus or 25 minutes flights from Kathmandu.

 Spring and Autumn are the preferred time to trek to the Annapurna region.
 During this time, you can see the trail is very busy with trekker’s caravan.
 Sometimes difficult to get cozy rooms.
 To avoid all these, and walk in the complete wilderness, why not trek in December?
 This time when many avoid treks fearing the cold.
 But trust us!
 You will not regret on decision.

 Best time of the year to trek Annapurna Base Camp is either on Spring (March to May) or Autumn (October to December) stays clear skies.
 Moreover, there are many other popular trek routes connecting with ABC.
 Take a review about abc trekking in Tripadvisor and Trustpilot.